This article covers everything you need to know about World Interiors crank tables - from materials and construction to styles and maintenance.

-The key feature of any crank table is, of course, the hand crank.
+The key feature of any crank table is the hand crank.
 The overall functionality of the piece is powered by the hand crank, just like the machines of old.

 In order to preserve the functionality of the crank, it is important to consider these notes: